 Teguise is a sleepy town whose history as the islands capital until 1852 can be seen in its palaces and stately homes and wide, cobbled strreets.
 The town was declared an architecturally historic site in 1980.

 Above the town of Teguise, on the Guanapay volcano, is a 16th century castle, the Castillo de Santa Barbara, which was built to protect Teguise against the pirates who were a menace in the seas around the Canary Islands at this time.
 In the 17th century its size and fortifications were increased.
-It is now a museum dedicated to the Canary emigration to the Americas.
+The castle is now a museum dedicated to the Canary emigration to the Americas.
 Other evidence of the pirates in Teguise is the street called Calle de la Sangre or Street of Blood!

 In the town the Palicio Spinola is open for visitors.
 Its exterior is very simple, a long, white rectangular building.
 Inside the style is still simple but really very elegant with its polished wooden floors, dark wooden doors and window frames and white walls.
 The Palacio Spinola was the home of the Governor of Lanzarote in the 18th century.